 - Build a support network to help avoid negative peer pressure.
 Surround yourself with a supportive peer group that shares your desire to engage in a healthy lifestyle and avoid addiction and substance abuse.
 It’s absolutely possible to have fun without drugs!

-Lastly, perhaps one of the most important things you can do now is to identify allies in your community, including health care providers, counselors, support groups, trusted mentors or peers, and psychologists.
+Lastly, perhaps one of the most critical things you can do now is to identify allies in your community, including health care providers, counselors, support groups, trusted mentors or peers, and psychologists.